 A location dependent search utilizes a user's current geographical location to refine their search and provide access to locally available services.
 One of the challenges of location-based searches is determining the user's current location.
 Users are often uncertain, or even completely unaware, of their current geographical location making location based searching more difficult.
 An automated detection of the user's current location would be very helpful in eliminating this problem.

 Location dependent systems are naturally described and implemented as distributed systems.
 This also improves their fault tolerance and scalability.
 For instance service information can be grouped by location and managed by a server responsible for the specified geographical region.
 In such a decentralized scheme user requests are processed at the local server and do not burden the rest of the system.
 This makes the system more efficient, responsive and scalable.

-1. Olga Vladi Ratsimor et al., "Agents2Go: An Infrastructure for Location-Dependent Service Discovery in the Mobile Electronic Commerce Environment", InProceedings, ACM Mobile Commerce Workshop, July 2001, 4321 downloads.
+- O. V. Ratsimor, V. Korolev, A. Joshi, T. Finin, and Y. Yesha, "Agents2Go: An Infrastructure for Location-Dependent Service Discovery in the Mobile Electronic Commerce Environment", InProceedings, ACM Mobile Commerce Workshop, July 2001, 5146 downloads, 39 citations.

 - (Project) Agents2Go has developer (Person) Harry Chen.